Wabinab/xenoblade-future-redeemed/src/05_way_home.md

 ---

+As memories dimmed and faded, attention returned to the present.
 Linka explained, "It's not as simple as: plant some seeds, wait for the harvest.
 We're teaching them the ins and outs, as you can see.
 We're showing them there's more to life than battle."

 "_You didn't do this in the City?_" asked Panacea.

 "No...
 We did do that stuff.
 We did, but..."

 "Hm?"
-Panacea and Linka were curious.
-But they had continued on their journey with the rest, seeing he's not going to say anything.
+Panacea and Linka were curious for so short a time that immediately after, they turned and walked away with Rex and Shulk.
 And they followed on.
 Matthew took one last look at the tilling groups as the others passed through him, his minds in Na'el's desperate shouts,

 > "**Then show me already!
 This world of peace, where nobody has to die...
 Make it come true!**"